-Another of the factors to consider is the length of time you wish to visit.
-If you’re planning on some short tours of 2 or 3 days, make sure you pick an area of fantastic diversity close to a gateway town or city, so you don’t waste time traveling to and from the lodge.
+Another factor to consider is the length of time you wish to visit.
+If you’re planning on short tours of 2 or 3 days, make sure you pick an area of fantastic diversity close to a gateway town or city, so you don’t waste time traveling to and from the lodge.
 Remember that the day-to-day price decreases the longer you choose to stay.

 To maximize your experience, no matter which budget you’re looking for, focus your attention on tours in an area of fantastic diversity, which means an area of Amazon forest that hasn’t been damaged by human activity.
-The general rule is that forest very close to cities and towns has often been damaged and the wildlife has left the area many years ago, but there are exceptions, which we will cover later.
+The general rule is that forest very close to cities and towns has often been damaged and the wildlife has left the area many years ago, but there are exceptions.
+We will cover these later.